SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Tag functions recieve a first argument an array of all constituent string parts of a template literal, and all interpolated values as following arguments.
 Whatever the tag function returns will be what the string evaluates to.
 Tag functions can return whatever.

+## Polymorphism

+something is monomorphic if it works for one type something is polymorphic if it works for several different types monomorphization is a compile-time process in which polymorphic code is transformed into n monomorphic variants

+ad-hoc polymorphism is polymorphism where different implementations are selected based on the type of the argument(s) -> callable unit overloading, operator overloading

+### dispatch

+dispatch is choosing which method should be invoked in response to a method call. displatch is based on the type of the thing dispatch is only relevant if there are multiple implementations of a thing.

+#### static dispatch

+static dispatch is choosing an implementation of a polymorphic operation at compile time callable unit overloading and operator overloading are forms of static dispatch, since the implementation is chosen based on the declared type of the parameters

+##### Overloading

+###### callable unit

+Overloading of callable units is creating multiple callable units with different callable unit signatures.
+Languages I know that support overloading are C#, Java, TS.
+When overloading, each signature generally has its own implementation, exept in TS.
+In TS, function '⟮c+;overloading⟯' exists, but you specify ⟮c+;all possible signatures⟯ ⟮c+;first⟯, and then the ⟮c+;implementation⟯ with a ⟮c+;signature⟯ that is ⟮c+;compatible with all the specified signature⟯ (e.g. using ⟮c+;optional parameters⟯), and not compatible with ⟮c+;non-specified signatures⟯
+For TS ⟮c+;overloaded⟯ functions, ⟮c+;all but the last⟯ signature(s), which ⟮c+;do(es)n't have any body⟯, is/are called ⟮c+;overload signatures⟯
+For TS ⟮c+;overloaded⟯ functions, ⟮c+;the last⟯ signature(s), which ⟮c+;has the body and thus the implementation⟯, is/are called ⟮c+;the implementation signature⟯
+In TS, in general: prefer ⟮c+;union types⟯ over ⟮c+;overloads⟯ In TS, things that can be overloaded anything that is callable: functions, callable objects, methods (whether in object types, interfaces or classes), constructors/newables.

+Operator overloading is where different operators have different implementations based on their operands.

+#### dynamic dispatch

+dynamic dispatch is choosing an implementation of a polymorphic operation at runtime. dynamic dispatch is accomplished by means of virtual methods/functions. both single dispatch and multiple dispatch are forms of dynamic dispatch.

+##### single & multiple dispatch

+single dispatch is where only the type of one parameter (the reciever of the message = the thing it was called on, mostly) is used to choose the implementation

+multiple dispatch is where the type of multiple parameters (the reciever of the message = the thing it was called on as well as the method parameters) is used to choose the implementation
+Overloading would be multiple dispatch if it was performed at runtime, but it isn't, so it isn't.

+##### virtual method table

+VMT = virtual method table
+virtual method table is also called (virtual) function/call/dispatch table virtual method/function/call table is sometimes abbreviated vftable or vtable.
+A vtable contains all relevant virtual functions.

+##### rust

+In rust, `dyn <trait-bound>` is the type of a trait object.
+A trait object is an opaque type of another type that implements a set of traits.
+A trait object uses dynamic dispatch to select the implementation at runtime (in contrast to rusts' parametric polymorphism, which ofc uses static dispatch)
+A trait object is a dynamically sized type, and thus we need a pointer to it such as & or Box<>.
+For something to be object safe, the return type may not be `Self` and there may not be any generic type parameters.
+A trait object must be object safe.
+The reason a trait object may not have any gemeric type parameters is that these will already be monomorphosized away by compile-time.
+The reason a method of a trait used in a trait object may not return `Self` is that we don't known `Self` at compile-time, thus we can't reason about its size and can't guarantee safety.
+In rust, we can specify that we want dynamic dispatch where we chose an implementation of a trait at runtime by having a pointer (e.g. Box) to `dyn <trait-list>`

+### parametric polymorphism

+Parametric polymorphism is polymorphism that only uses one implementation, instead taking a generic (that is perhaps subject to some contraints) and performing one's operatons based on that.
+A generic is a stand-in for a type that is not yet specified or unknown.

+#### type parameters & generics

+A type parameter is a specifier of one or more types that a thing (callable unit, object, ...) is defined over.
+Type parameters go in angle brackets.
+Type parameters are generally written in UpperCamelCase Within type parameters, multiple type specifiers are separated by `, `.
+Generics are specified within type parameters.
+Names of generics are typically single characters.
+A generic of any type is typically indicated T

+##### binding generics

+Once the name of a generic is bound, any reference to that name refers to that generic.
+Two generics of different names are independent, even if they may be filled by the same concrete type at runtime.
+It may sometimes seem like a generic is being bound twice when it's actually being used the second time.
+E.g. impl<T> SomeStruct<T> is saying that you're implementing SomeStruct such that SomeStruct's generic <T> (second mention) satisfies being any type <T> (first mention), which is of course not particularly informative, and would be equivalent to impl SomeStruct<T>, if that were possible.
+Binding <T> via the `impl` already allows one to do more interesting things. e.g. `impl<T: Copy> SomeStruct<T, T>` for a `SomeStruct<T, U>` is saying that you're implementing this for all SomeStructs whose type parameters are of the same type which implements copy.

+#### constrainment

+Many languages have a way to specify contraints a generic should satisfy.
+Rust specifies a set of traits as constraints for generics, these are called »trait bounds«.
+Trait bounds are a set of traits that a generic must satisfy.
+In rust, we may specify trait bounds by indicating it within a type parameter as \<<generic>: <trait-bound>\>, with a 'where clause', or by not using generics at all and instead writing the type as `impl <trait-list>` trait-bound ::= <trait-name>{ + <trait-name>}
+where-clause-syntax ::= where {<generic>: <trait-list><newline>}
+TS allows specifying constraints for generics via the `extends` keyword.
+The TS `extends` keyword in type parameter contexts takes a type specifier to specify the constraints of the generic.

+#### implementation & monomorphization

+Javas ArrayList, C# List and Rusts vec are dynamic arrays defined over a generic, and are thus parametrically polymorphic.
+C# List and rusts vec are monomorphosized for each type usedas a generic; Javas ArrayList instead only generates a single implementation for ArrayList<Object> - therefore in Java all values in an ArrayList must be boxed.
+In Rust, parametric polymorphism using generics is monomorphizised, so that Option<T> with e.g. i32 and f64 produces the relaizations Option_i32 and Option_f64.

+Interfaces/traits often enable parametric polymorphism.

+### subtyping

 ## operators